Build sample VSTO Outlook 2007 and Outlook 2003

 Outlook Items Events component

-This will add the OutlookItemsEventsClass1.vb class to the add-in project.
+This adds the OutlookItemsEventsClass1.vb class to the add-in project.
 You handle the ItemAdd event by entering some code into the ProcessItemAdd procedure of the class:

 Imports System